toombs-caeman/treerat/hours.md

 9.5-11: separate string from character class 11.5-13.5: separate string from character class, testBuildMath

+# 8-03
+put in a lot of time recently.

+# 8-07
+17.5-22: move parser.py trim into base function calls in order to prep translation to javascript

 # todo
 * optim: make sure that trim isn't doing extraneous work